christian8p/TwitterArchive/README.md

     runhaskell twitterarchiver.hs -u vyom -f vyom.json

-If you have a private stream, you can add the password as a commandline argument after `-p` like below.
+If you have a private stream, you can call the script with a `-p` argument and you will be prompted for a password.
 The script will then automatically use HTTP Basic authentication when calling the Twitter API.

-    runhaskell twitterarchiver.hs -u divya -f divya.json -p 'secret'
+    runhaskell twitterarchiver.hs -u divya -f divya.json -p Enter Twitter Password :

 # Feedback